 Do not give medications to friends.
 Doctors prescribe drugs based on a person's specific symptoms and medical history.
 A drug that works for you could be very dangerous for someone else.

 This permanent disposal system is a collaboration between BPHC, Boston Police Department, and the Massachusetts Department of Environmental Protection.
-The MedReturn Drug Collection Kiosks were purchased by the Massachusetts Department of Public Health, Bureau of Substance Abuse Services.
+The MedReturn Drug Collection Kiosks were purchased by the Massachusetts Department of Public Health, Bureau of Substance Addiction Services.

 What else can you do?